 Can this mutualism just have happened by the chance and accident of evolution?
 How did the snapping shrimp know not to eat the goby because it could warn of danger – how did the goby know it wouldn’t get eaten and it could use the shrimp’s tunnel for protection if it would act as the shrimp’s lookout … by accident?
 How did the goat ﬁsh know not to eat the angel ﬁsh because it could clean it of irritating things holding on to its body – how did the angel ﬁsh know that when the goat ﬁsh blushed it would not get eaten and would get a free meal … by chance?
 How did the cleaner wrasse know it could get a meal from a ﬁsh that would normally eat him – how did hungry ﬁsh learn not to eat the wrasse, and let them clean them instead … by mistake?

 No, evolution can never explain this “know-how.”
 A better explanation is a wonderful, intelligent Creator that planned it that way for the provision of His creatures.

-Originally published in the September/October 2011 Kids Think and Believe, Too!
+Originally published in the September/October 2011 issue of Kids Think and Believe, Too!
 Check it out for activities and fun.

 Please call our office or email us at firstname.lastname@example.org for additional resources on these subjects.